 The intimidating and aggressively beautiful, Mercedes AMG GT-R is a powerful rival to the all time praised Porsche 911 GT3.
 Mercedes has put the best of their motorsport expertise and technology to work on this beast.

 The monstrous, hollering, deep bellow comes from a 4.0Liter Twin-Turbocharged V8 engine.
-The engine is tweaked to make 577bhp, 28 more horses from the 549bhp generating AMG GT-C. The GT-R has a revised 7-Speed DCT twin clutch transmission and an updated Traction Control with ‘9’ different stages of response for Ferrari style controlled drifts.
-The Mercedes AMG GT-R is recorded to go 0-62 mph in just 3.6 seconds and claimed the top speed of 198 mph.
+The engine tweaks to make 577bhp, 28 more horses from the 549bhp generating AMG GT-C. The GT-R has a revised 7-Speed DCT twin clutch transmission and an updated Traction Control with ‘9’ different stages of response for Ferrari style controlled drifts.
+The Mercedes AMG GT-R record to go 0-62 mph in just 3.6 seconds and claimed the top speed of 198 mph.
 The versatility of this car has landed it a place in the list of best racing cars.

 Audi R8 V10 Plus:

-Whenever talking about the best racing cars of the world, the R8 seems to find its way into the conversation.
-The Audi R8 V10 is the most operable all rounder supercar of the world, second to the Porsche 911 Turbo.
+Whenever talking about the best racing cars in the world, the R8 seems to find its way into the conversation.
+The Audi R8 V10 is the most operable all rounder supercar in the world, second to the Porsche 911 Turbo.

-The R8 V10 Plus as the name suggests houses a very powerful naturally aspirated 5.2Liter V10 engine that produces an immense 610bhp, same as the Lamborghini Huracan.
-The Plus is standard fitted with carbon ceramic brakes that do their job spectacularly well.
+The R8 V10 Plus as the name suggests houses a very powerful naturally aspirated 5.2Liter V10 engine that produces an immense 610bhp, the same as the Lamborghini Huracan.
+The Plus is a standard fit with carbon ceramic brakes that do their job spectacularly well.
 A 7-Speed, dual-clutch transmission ensures a smooth and swift ride.
-This machine can go from 0-62 mph in a mere 2.5 seconds, and can push the limits to 205 mph.
+This machine can go from 0-62 mph in a mere 2.5 seconds and can push the limits to 205 mph.

 Lamborghini Aventador S: